14 of the Best Hiking Trails Near Las Vegas, Nevada

 All lands pictured in this article are Southern Paiute, Western Shoshone and Kawaiisu Native Lands

-Use the map below to find the starting points for the trails we’ve listed below.
+Use this Valley of Fire map to find the starting locations for the hikes we’ve listed below:

 Petroglyph Canyon via Mouse’s Tank Trail